 Fisheries Rule Development

-The Dept. provided their initial presentation on the 2018 fisheries rule.
+The Dept. provided an update to their presentation on the 2018 fisheries rule.
 The Dept. plans to put a large focus on special trout waters.
 They plan to simplify the special trout waters rule by making 3 categories of special waters.
 The Dept. “Red Chili” level will be catch and release.
 The “Green Chili” level will allow for 2 fish w/tackle restrictions.
 The “Christmas” level would be no tackle restrictions.
 The Dept. is also proposing a trophy bass opportunity and will continue to have Brantley lake be catch and release.
-The Dept. is proposing 6 public meetings to reach out to groups across the state.
-Final rule adoption will be in November with the new rule effective April 1, 2018.
-Please click HERE to provide public comment.
+The Dept. has been hosting several public meetings across the state to obtain public input regarding the changes.
+NMCOG was the only attendee at the Albuquerque meeting.
+To date the Dept. has received only 12 public comments regarding the rule change the majority of which were in support of the changes.
+Final rule adoption will be in November with the new rule effective April 1 2018.
+Please click HERE to read the full list of changes to the fisheries rule and to provide public comment to the Dept.

-Next Commission Meeting Thursday August 24, 2017 - Albuquerque, NM
+Next Commission Meeting Thursday November 16, 2017 – Truth or Consequences, NM

 PREVIOUS GAME COMMISSION RE-CAPS